 Dallas Baptist University is a pioneer in Christian online education, delivering fully accredited degree programs via the Internet since 1998 without required campus visits.
-Online Education is a part of Dallas Baptist University's commitment to serve its students through a variety of effective methods in instructional delivery designed to meet student needs for flexibility.
-DBU online education offers students engaging, Christ-centered content and personal connection with the professor and other class members along with convenience and flexibility which allows students academic progress any time or any place.
+Providing courses and degrees via online delivery is a part of Dallas Baptist University's commitment to serve its students through a variety of effective methods in instructional delivery designed to meet student needs for flexibility.
+DBU online education offers students engaging, Christ-centered content and personal connection with the professor and other class members along with convenience and flexibility, which allows students academic progress any time or any place.
 Each online class is limited in enrollment in order to ensure quality learning and interaction with the professor and students.
 The time and study requirements found in online classes are comparable with those found in classroom instruction.

-The DBU Online campus provides a rich online environment where students and faculty members can collaborate and interact with one another.
-Students receive quality services online such as the DBU Library, bookstore, and course registration.
-Today, we offer 34 full degree programs completely online serving students anywhere in the world.
+The DBU Online virtual campus provides a rich online environment where students and faculty members can collaborate and interact with one another.
+Students receive quality services online such as the DBU Library, the DBU bookstore, and course registration.
+Today, we offer 50 full degree programs completely online serving students anywhere in the world.
 With programs available anywhere with Internet access, the DBU Online Education program has been very successful delivering quality online education while maintaining a 92% student completion rate.